!Give us a call button

 While this may sound cute, it’s unfortunately contributing to many animal welfare issues.
 There are approximately 7.6 million animals entering American shelters each year, of which about 1.2 million dogs and 1.4 million cats are euthanized.
 There are also millions of homeless pets out there fending for themselves.
 It’s a rough life for animals on the street: many live very short, very hard lives.

-Stopping your furry friend from adding to those numbers is a small action that can and will make a big difference for the greater good.
+During Spay and Neuter Awareness Month, it’s vital to recognize that preventing your furry friend from adding to the overpopulation problem is a small action that can make a significant difference for the greater good.

 What Can I Do to Help My Pet Recover From Spay/Neuter Surgery?